-It was a tool for uploading, downloading the files as well as managing and maintaining it in the remote server.
-The simplicity of its interface gives an easy access in operating the complex task of sorting the website files and narrows the process by drag and drop.
+It was a tool for uploading, downloading the files as well as managing and maintaining them in the remote server.
+The simplicity of its interface gives easy access to operating the complex task of sorting the website files and narrows the process by drag and drop.
 Here, we’ll give a step-by-step Filezilla tutorial for beginners.

 Filezilla Tutorial for Beginners